Salma-3/multi-step-form/README.md

 ### What I learned

 I used this challenge to practice my CSS knowledge, so i didn't use any css libraries, only sass preprocessor to organize the style file better.
-It's so handlful to use some ready library components in big projects, but I think its better to implement from scratch them in challenges like this one.
+It's so handlful to use some ready library components in big projects, but I think its better to implement from scratch in challenges like this one.
 Here is a part of the form, where i implement switch toggle

 HTML: